 Local anesthesia and numbing of the area

-Before the procedure begins the healthcare provider will administer a local anesthetic to numb the scrotal area.
-This ensures that you remain comfortable throughout the surgery and experience minimal pain or discomfort.
+Before the procedure begins, the healthcare provider will administer a local anesthetic to numb the scrotal area.
+This ensures you remain comfortable throughout the surgery and experience minimal pain or discomfort.

 Making small incisions in the scrotum

-Once the area is numbed the healthcare provider will make one or two small incisions in the scrotum.
-These incisions are typically less than one centimeter in length and are strategically placed to access the vas deferens.
+Once the area is numbed, the healthcare provider will make one or two small incisions in the scrotum.
+These incisions are typically less than one centimeter long and strategically placed to access the vas deferens.

 Accessing and sealing the vas deferens

-Using specialized instruments, the healthcare provider will locate and carefully pull out the vas deferens through the incision.
-The vas deferens is then either cut and sealed or blocked using clips or sutures.
+The healthcare provider will locate and carefully pull out the vas deferens through the incision using specialized instruments.
+The vas deferens are cut, sealed, or blocked using clips or sutures.
 This step effectively interrupts the flow of sperm and ensures contraception.